IsnahHedonis/First/pi.md

 *************************************
 *
-* PI is a number between 3.1 and 3.9
+* PI is a number between 3.1 and 3.8
+* new value in feature-2a
 *
 *************************************